-Air Force officials say the flights are part of a $6 million experiment and not a competition.
-The Air Force Strategic Development Planning and Experimentation Office at Wright-Patterson Air Force Base is managing the experiment.
+The Air Force Strategic Development Planning and Experimentation Office at Wright-Patterson Air Force Base is managing the experiment, dubbed the OA-X.

-“We don’t think this mission is going to go away anytime soon and so there’s going to be a need for this kind of activity,” Air Force Research Laboratory Executive Director Jack Blackhurst said in an interview earlier this year.
+“We don’t think this mission is going to go away anytime soon and so there’s going to be a need for this kind of activity,” Air Force Research Laboratory director Jack Blackhurst said in an interview earlier this year.
 “It’s really a cost argument.”

-Textron AirLand’s Scorpion jet and the Beechcraft AT-6 Wolverine turboprop, Sierra Nevada Corp. and Embraer Defense & Security’s A-29 Super Tucano turboprop, and L3’s and Air Tractor’s AT-802L Longsword have put stakes into the demonstration.
+Textron AirLand’s Scorpion jet and the Beechcraft AT-6 Wolverine turboprop, Sierra Nevada Corp. and Embraer Defense & Security’s A-29 Super Tucano turboprop, and L3’s and Air Tractor Inc.’s AT-802L Longsword have put stakes into the demonstration.

 The experiment’s results will be sent to Air Force Chief of Staff David L. Goldfein.